fedora-infra/maubot-pretix-invite/README.md

-# maubot-events
+# maubot-pretix-invites

-A maubot plugin that helps facilitate Fedora virtual events that are run through Matrix
+A maubot plugin that automatically invites event participants from pretix into a matrix room.
+This helps facilitate Fedora virtual events that are run on Matrix.

-The code for this bot was originally based on the [maubot-pagure-notifications](https://github.com/fedora-infra/maubot-pagure-notifications) codebase due its implementation of similar features (i.e. handling webhooks).
+## History and project Origins

+This project began with the use of pretix + Matrix combo from the F40 release party ([ticket](https://gitlab.com/fedora/commops/interns/-/issues/15)) and started a [community operations intern initiative](https://gitlab.com/fedora/commops/interns/-/issues/16) to adapt and automate the process for the Fedora Week of Diversity 2024 ([ticket](https://gitlab.com/fedora/dei/week-of-diversity/-/issues/23))

 ## Features
 - Can auth with pretix and fetch event attendees